GabrielHSFerreira/BetterOutcome/README.md

 ## Quickstart

+First of all, install the package.

+`dotnet add package BetterOutcome`

 In this simple example, Option is used to wrap the result of a Customer query endpoint and return Ok or NotFound accordingly.

 ```csharp
 [HttpGet("{id:int}")]
 public IActionResult Get(int id)